Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 0- progressive/static typing: Leverage types for better performance and error checking.
 1- fast compilation
 2- fast execution (runtime performance): ZERO COST ABSTRACTIONS: Take control of storage by inline-allocating values into structures.
 Mojo includes a *high-performance concurrent runtime*.
-3- automatic memory management:  OWNERSHIP model + BORROW CHECKER: Take advantage of memory safety without the rough edges.
+3- automatic memory management:
+OWNERSHIP model + BORROW CHECKER: Take advantage of memory safety without the rough edges.
 Mojo has no reference counter and no garbage collector.
+Mojo destructs a value on last use.

 >Note: Mojo is also designed for systems programming, so you can do manual memory management in Mojo:
 * It provides a manual management system using pointers similar to C++ and Rust.